X-LANCE/Mobile-Env/docs/other-tools-en.md

 An initial config file for the task token will be generated under `DUMPDIR` after execution.
-It is recommended to initialize the config file in this way to prevent missing identifiers while manuallly composing a config file from scratch.
+It is recommended to initialize the config file in this way to prevent missing identifiers while manually composing a config file from scratch.

 Instantiate a task definition: